 Trades completed during extended hours are considered to be completed on that date.
 So a stock purchased after hours the day before its ex-dividend date is eligible to receive the dividend.
 A stock purchased on the premarket on morning of the ex-dividend date is not.

-Why You’d Trade Stocks After Hours
+Reasons to Trade Stocks After Hours

 Being able to trade after the market closes lets traders react quickly to news events.
 For instance, companies often release earnings after the market closes.
 An extended hours trade can take advantage of this before the regular markets can react.